 The central team of practitioners continue to work actively with people with a learning disability or who are autistic.
 In total (since we started monitoring in 2021-22) 541 people have a new outcome focused plan in place.
 Cabinet have now taken the decision to redesign the Council offer of day opportunities for people with a learning disability and / or who are autistic and formal consultation with staff is underway.
 Further progress has been made to support people with a learning disability to move from a short term residential placement to a supported living long term home within local communities and plans are in place to continue to progress during the year.
 Eight people have moved in the last quarter which is below the aspirational target of 13 people.
 This is because the service is working alongside people who have learning disabilities or who are autistic to support them into more independent settings and finding appropriate settings can take time.
-Whilst not all individuals have moved as anticipated during the quarter, suitable settings have been identified and those people are waiting to move.
-This brings the total to 54 people since April 2021.
-Work is continuing with our Health partners to improve our joint services for people with a learning disability and / or who are autistic recovering from mental ill health.
+Whilst not all individuals have moved as anticipated during the quarter, suitable settings have

-541 2021-2022 2022-2023 373 541
+541 , 2021-2022 2022-2023

-People with a learning disability with a support plan Target Performance 445
+٨ People with a learning with a support plan disability Target Performance

-☆ 31 DEC 22 2021-2022 33
+W 31 DEC 22 2021-2022

-21 2022-2023 21
+21 2022-2023

-People with a learning disability moving from 24-hour care Target Performance 23
+People with a learning moving from 24-hour Target Performance